ddrous/neuralhub/README.md

 # Neural Hub

-This is hub for __scaling__ deep learning models for science !
-We try and implement ideas here before moving the their respective repos.
+This repository contains building blocks for __scaling__ deep learning models for science !
+We prototype ideas here before moving the their respective repos.

 ## Getting started